jfroelich/rss-reader/src/transform-lazy-images-notes.md

 # About

-Lazily loaded images are img elements specified in the html source that, once the browser both loads the script and the html, runs a script on load handler that transforms the elements into valid ones.
-This technique is done to ensure that the html is loaded first and prevents the browser from loading images until the html is loaded.
+Lazily loaded images are image elements specified in the html source that, once the browser both loads the script and the html, runs a script on load handler that transforms the elements into valid ones.
+This technique is done to ensure that the html is loaded first and prevents the browser from loading images until after the html is loaded.

-When working with a Document object where script was removed/disabled, one of the problems is that several lazily-loaded images are left in the document.
+When working with a Document object where script is removed/disabled, one of the problems is that several lazily-loaded images are left in the document.
 If and when the document is later displayed, the images all have loading errors.
-Or, because the images do not have a src attribute, the images are removed when filtering out sourceless images, which kind of destroys the integrity of some documents.
+Or, because the images do not have a src attribute, the images are removed when filtering out sourceless images.

 This attempts to convert lazy-loaded images back into normal image elements.

 It is not entirely accurate.
-It only handles situations where the image is missing a src.
+It handles situations where the image is missing a src.
 Some approaches to lazy loading provide both a src attribute and an alternative attribute.
-Furthermore, of those approaches, one approach will provide a valid looking src value that points to a place holder image, so that it sort of still works in a scriptless environment.
+Furthermore, of those approaches, one approach will provide a valid looking src value that points to a place holder image, so that it sort of still works in a noscript environment.

 There are also situations where even the alternate value is not an actual url but instead some type of seed parameter to a lazy loading method that turns the